grafana/loki/docs/clients/promtail/configuration.md

       pushserver: push1
 ```

-Please note the `job_name` must be provided and must be unique between multiple `push` scrape_configs, it will be used to register metrics.
+Please note the `job_name` must be provided and must be unique between multiple `loki_push_api` scrape_configs, it will be used to register metrics.

 A new server instance is created so the `http_listen_port` and `grpc_listen_port` must be different from the promtail `server` config section (unless it's disabled)